ihmpavel/expo-video-player/README.md

 # Basic info
 Video component for Expo built on default Video component.
 Inspired by [expo/videoplayer](https://github.com/expo/videoplayer)

 The library has a lot of options, but a lot of them are optional (source is required).
 See the props table below.
-The `Video` component also supports 18:9 phones.
+The `Video` component also supports phones, which screen ratio is not 16:9.

 ## Installation
 `yarn add expo-video-player` _or_ `npm install expo-video-player`